Human Metapneumovirus

 Practice Essentials

-Human metapneumovirus (hMPV) is a single negative-stranded RNA-enveloped virus classified in the Pneumovirinae subfamily of the Paramyxoviridae family. hMPV infection has clinical features that range from mild upper respiratory tract infections (URTIs) to lower respiratory tract infections (LRTIs) complicated by significant wheezing, leading to life-threatening bronchiolitis and pneumonia, in all age groups.
-This virus is second only to respiratory syncytial virus (RSV) as the most commonly identified cause of pediatric LRTI.
-See the image below.
+Human metapneumovirus (hMPV) is a non-segmented single negative-stranded RNA-enveloped virus classified in the Pneumovirinae subfamily of the Paramyxoviridae family. hMPV infection has clinical features that range from mild upper respiratory tract infections (URTIs) to lower respiratory tract infections (LRTIs) complicated by significant wheezing, leading to life-threatening bronchiolitis and pneumonia, in all age groups.
+This virus is second only to the respiratory syncytial virus (RSV) as the most commonly identified cause of pediatric LRTI.

 Signs and symptoms